gio-pan/indoor-positioning-api/README.md

 1. Clone this repo

 2. Create a `.env` file (name it `.env` and it should not be committed to Git).
 A sample is given in `example.env`.
 Any user, password, and db can be used, but do not change the variable names.
+If Docker or Mongo has previously been set up, use the correct user, password, and db to enable the server to connect to Mongo.

 ### Using Docker